 - Pointing out to the student other words that have the same silent letters or letter patterns in words that the student already knows, for example, “talk,” “walk,” and “chalk”; or “should,” “would,” and “could.”
 Finding groups of words with the same pattern and even the same silent letter across patterns helps the student identify a source of spelling regularity, which aids memorization.

-Finally, spelling should always be included as part of vocabulary learning because research has shown that spellings help a student secure the pronunciation and meaning of a new vocabulary word in memory1.
+Finally, spelling should always be included as part of vocabulary learning because research published in the Journal of Educational Psychology (“The Mnemonic Value of Orthography for Vocabulary Learning.”
+Rosenthal, J. & Ehri, L.) has shown that spellings help a student secure the pronunciation and meaning of a new vocabulary word in memory.
 To take advantage of this, a teacher or parent should not only provide a definition but also should show and analyze the spellings of a new vocabulary word when a student asks about its meaning.

 How parents can help